 Completing the compulsory module "Project Work" is mandatory for all students in this program.
 The "Project Work" serves to introduce you to working on a research project and prepares you for your Master's thesis.
-It is usually supervised by post-graduate scientific staff member of the department at which you plan to write the Master's thesis.
+It is usually supervised by postgraduate scientific staff member of the department at which you plan to write the Master's thesis.
 In so doing you get familiar with the facilities e. g. pilot plants, technical equipment in the laboratories, methodologies and the staff before commencing your thesis work.
 You are free to choose when you want to complete your "Project Work", but you must complete it before starting to write your Master's thesis at the latest.
 We recommend the project work in the third semester, shortly before starting work on your Master's thesis.

 External internships in Research and Development may be integrated in the course of your studies on an individual basis.
 Depending on the duration and contents of the internship, you may be awarded credits.
-In order to be awarded credits you need to discuss your plan to do an internship as an elective module with a supervising professor (the responsible professors for this can be found in the module description) before the internship begins to establish a timeframe and academic requirements.
-For detailed information on internships please see page 9.
+In order to be awarded credits you need to discuss your plan to do an internship as an elective module with a supervising professor (the responsible professors for this can be found in the module description)

+before the internship begins to establish a timeframe and academic requirements.
+For detailed information on internships, please see the "Internships" section.

 With the completion of your Master's thesis at the end of the fourth semester, you demonstrate your ability to do independent scientific work.
-If you want to complete your Master's thesis at a facility outside the University of Hohenheim, please see page 14 for further information.
+If you want to complete your Master's thesis at a facility outside the University of Hohenheim you can find more information in the "Master's thesis" chapter.